simpsonry1620/LLM-Inference-Calculator/docs/project_structure.md

 - Multi-GPU scaling strategies
 - Comparison of different hardware configurations

-The project offers both command-line tools and a web-based GUI for interactive exploration.
+The project offers command-line tools, a web-based GUI, and a desktop GUI for interactive exploration.

 ## Directory Structure